 Lawrenceville DUI Attorney

 At The Law Offices of Richard S. Lawson, our Lawrenceville DUI Lawyers specialize in DUI defense.
 We are top-rated DUI lawyers with over 25 years of experience and over 5,000 clients represented.
 Our practice is dedicated to helping those charged with DUI getting their life on track again.
+Our founder, Richard S. Lawson, worked as a prosecutor before opening up his own firm.
+This experience gives us the advantage because we know how the other side thinks.
 Don't let a DUI charge ruin your life.
 Contact us now for a free case evaluation and see how we can help.

 There are Two Cases Against You When You are Arrested for DUI In Lawrenceville